-The Queensland Reconstruction Authority (QRA) Treatment Guide (QRA 2018) provides a common set of treatments for unsealed road reconstruction works (and maintenance by default) following damage by natural disasters.
+The Queensland Reconstruction Authority (QRA) Treatment Guide38 provides a common set of treatments for unsealed road reconstruction works (and maintenance by default) following damage by natural disasters.
 It represents commonly used treatments across the state to enable consistency of language and a common understanding of treatment inclusions/exclusions and the benchmarking local rates.

 Most often 'medium formation grading' (USP_MFG) on unsealed gazetted roads is a standard practice.
-Where significant gravel displacement occurs during the previous disaster, a 'heavy formation grading' (USP_HFG) and 'gravel/material supply' (USP_GMS) or 're-sheeting' (SP_GR) are nominated for grant funding.
-Re-grading of table drains occurs to recover some displaced material, or major reshaping of the table drains (USP_RSTD)(QRA 2018).
-By default practice, diversion V-drains are cleaned of sediment and vegetation, and road batters and verges are graded to remove grass and trees (Figure 1; Figure 7; Figure 14).
+Where significant gravel displacement occurs during the previous disaster, a 'heavy formation grading' (USP_HFG) and 'gravel/material supply' (USP_GMS) or 're-sheeting' (USP_GR) are nominated for grant funding.
+Re-grading of table drains occurs to recover some displaced material, or major reshaping of the table drains (USP_RSTD)38.

+By default practice, table and diversion drains are cleaned of sediment and vegetation, and road batters and verges are regularly graded to remove grass and trees (Figure 1; Figure 7; Figure 14).